siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 =1+\frac{2GM}{rc^2}.
 $$

-If only one constitutive channel were perturbed, this first-order shift would be halved, giving the Newtonian half-value.
-Within this symmetric electromagnetic constitutive closure, the full factor of two follows.
+A scalar one-channel treatment would produce only half this first-order shift.
+The full factor of two belongs to a null two-aspect probe.

 In optics, when a wave propagates through a medium of varying speed, it bends toward the slower region.
 This is refraction.